Lossless-Cash/lossless-sdk/README.md

 await losslessGovernance.reportResolution(reportID)
 ```

-The ethers object can also be imported from this module
+The ethers module can also be imported from this module

 ```
 const { ethers } = require('lossless-sdk')